 About bushfire-prone land

-Section 91 of the Environmental Planning and Assessment Act 1979 makes development for the subdivision of land, which could lawfully be used for residential or rural residential purposes, or development of land for special fire protection purposes, be integrated development under S.100B of the Rural Fires Act 1997.
+The Environmental Planning and Assessment Act 1979 requires development on bushfire-prone land to conform with the requirements of Planning for Bushfire Protection 2001.
+However, Development Applications for subdivision of land, which could lawfully be used for residential or rural residential purposes, or development of special fire protection purposes on bush fire prone land are held to higher standards and are considered to be Integrated Development requiring a Section 100B Certificate from the NSW Rural Fire Service.

 Bushfire issues for planning and development